-There are just four simple ingredients in this Small Batch Refrigerator Blueberry Jam made Without Pectin.
+There are just four simple ingredients in this Small Batch Blueberry Jam Without Pectin.
+It is so easy to make your own homemade jam.

 When I say this blueberry jam recipe makes a small batch of jam I really do mean a tiny batch.
-In fact, this recipe fills just one 4oz quarter pint jar.
-The perfect amount of homemade jam for one.
+In fact, this recipe fills just one 4oz quarter pint mason jar.
+The perfect amount of homemade refrigerator jam for one.

 This page may contain affiliate links.
 I only recommend products that I would use myself.
 I may earn a small commission when you make purchases through these links at no additional cost to you.
 Thank you.
 As an Amazon Affiliate, I earn from qualifying purchases.
 For more information please read my Disclosure Policy.